ElektraInitiative/libelektra/src/plugins/dump/README.md

 `<keyname>` is the name of the key from which the metadata is copied and `<knsize>` is its size (without the null-terminator).
 Similarly, `<metaname>` is the name of the metakey that is copied and `<mnsize>` is its size (without the null-terminator).

+There is also `$end`.
+It is used to signal the end of the data to the plugin.
+The `$end` command is completely optional.
+Without it, the plugin will just read the file until the end.
+However, in streaming use `$end` is needed, because there is no end of the "file".

 ### Format Examples

 The following is an example `dump` file that was mounted at `system/elektra/mountpoints`: